-Shojin dashi brings a wonderful depth of flavour to soups, sauces and other dishes, it is easy and quick to make and surprisingly nourishing.
-Shiitake mushrooms are a great source of copper, pantothenic acid, selenium and vitamin B2, as well as zinc, manganese and vitamin D, were as kombu provides amino acids, probiotics and savoury flavour.
+Shojin dashi brings a wonderful depth of flavor to soups, sauces and other dishes, it is easy and quick to make and surprisingly nourishing.
+Shiitake mushrooms are a great source of copper, pantothenic acid, selenium and vitamin B2, as well as zinc, manganese and vitamin D, were as kombu provides amino acids, probiotics, and savory flavor.

 - 10 g Kombu

 - 150 g dried Shiitake Mushrooms.

 - Place the Kombu and 1 litre of water into a jar with a lid or leave it in the pot you will be used later with a lid on top to cover it.
 Let it sit at room temperature for no less than 30 minutes or overnight on the counter or in the fridge (Best left overnight).
 It should not be left in a hot place.